datatrail-jhu/02_googlecloud/manuscript/00_cloud.md

 ### What are the advantages of using the cloud?

 A major advantage of the cloud is the ability to access your files everywhere,  even if you don't have your personal computer with you.
-Since storage and applications work over the internet, they can be accessed from any computer with an internet connection.
+Since storage and applications work over the Internet, they can be accessed from any computer with an Internet connection.

 An important advantage of cloud storage is that your files are safe even if your computer is lost or damaged.
 Because your files are not stored *on* your computer itself, they are safe and available even if your computer is stolen, you spill coffee on your keyboard, or there's a natural disaster in your area.
 Moreover, most cloud storage services provide back-up services in case you delete files by mistake.
 These back-up services allow for accidentally deleted files to be recovered and restored.